MichauCorp/Michau-OpenVR-driver/README.md

 # Michau-OpenVR-driver
-This is a FinallyFunctionals steamVR driver designed for Michau. it translates a speed message to joystick movement. also includes directory design within steam called MichauTest1
+This is a FinallyFunctionals steamVR driver designed for a custom controller. it translates a speed message sent through a serial BT connection to joystick movement. also includes directory design within steam called MichauTest1

 this repository contains 2 parts: